kptdev/kpt/docs/kpt_bless.md

 Initialize suggested package meta for a local config directory.

-Any directory containing Kubernetes Resource Configuration may be treated as remote package without any additional metadata.
+Any directory containing Kubernetes Resource Configuration may be treated as remote package without the existence of additional packaging metadata.

 * Resource Configuration may be placed anywhere under DIR as *.yaml files.
 * DIR may contain additional non-Resource Configuration files.
 * DIR must be pushed to a git repo or repo subdirectory.

-Bless will augment an existing local directory with metadata suggested for package documentation and discovery.
+Bless will augment an existing local directory with packaging metadata to help with discovery.

-Bless will perform:
+Bless will:

 * Create a Kptfile with package name and metadata if it doesn't exist
 * Create a Man.md for package documentation if it doesn't exist